-- 217 The purpose of the EIA process is to examine the likely significant environmental effects from a proposed development having regard to the project and its nature, size or locality.
-Through the EIA process, a proper understanding of the interaction between the project and its location should be assessed to determine if the effects on the environment are likely to be significant and if there are associated mitigation measures which make this acceptable. - 218 Part II, Schedule 4 of the Environmental Impact Assessment (Scotland) Regulations 2011 outlines the information required to be included in any EIA. - 219 The basic content and the associated background information of the Environmental Statement are considered to meet the basic requirements of those regulations. - 220 Due to this being a multi-staged approach, through which further details are required to be submitted and formally approved, Council officers are satisfied with the baseline findings at this stage.
+- 213 The purpose of the EIA process is to examine the likely significant environmental effects from a proposed development having regard to the project and its nature, size or locality.
+Through the EIA process, a proper understanding of the interaction between the project and its location should be assessed to determine if the effects on the environment are likely to be significant and if there are associated mitigation measures which make this acceptable. - 214 Part II, Schedule 4 of the Environmental Impact Assessment (Scotland) Regulations 2011 outlines the information required to be included in any EIA. - 215 The content and the associated background information of the Environmental Statement are considered to meet the requirements of those regulations.
+In this case Council officers are satisfied with the findings of the Environmental Statement and how it relates to the detailed application for phase 1.